Workflow Platform for all kinds of business process and approvals

 A clear outline of where the product is headed in the future, detailing the features that need to be built, improvements that need to be made, and what the product is becoming.

 A breakdown of how exactly the organization plans to hit each of the targets outlined on the roadmap.
-A product roadmap isn’t just an abstract goal or wish but must include a detailed plan for getting to the endpoints the organization has projected.
+A product roadmap isn’t just an abstract goal or wish but must include a detailed project plan for getting to the endpoints the organization has projected.

 Clearly defined project objectives that are time-bound, and can be tracked in measurable terms.